 Remember that web wallets are always connected to the internet.
 There have been instances when these online crypto wallet platforms and exchanges have been hacked, which resulted in lost funds.
 That’s why it is essential to choose a crypto exchange that offers fund insurance and a range of protection tools and security features.
 Keep in mind also the old wisdom to never put all your eggs in one basket - don’t store all your crypto assets in a web wallet.

-So when should you opt to use web wallets?
 First is for trading purposes when you only leave a portion of your assets intended to be spent for buying and selling coins.
 And another is for more frequent transactions that may involve the purchase of goods or services and transfer of funds to other persons.

 2. Desktop Crypto Wallets